-While it's slightly difficult to share profiles, here is a Perfetto link that contains at least the Trace Viewer component for a simple Transformer.
-This Colab lets you generate the full JAX/TensorBoard trace and play around with it.
+While it's slightly difficult to share profiles, the online version of this contains a Perfetto link that contains at least the Trace Viewer component for a simple Transformer.
+There is also a colab provided that lets you generate the full JAX/TensorBoard trace and play around with it.